Ayurvedic Diet Basics: How to Eat for Better Health

 Ayurveda considers not just what is ‘nutritious’ but what is digestible and sustainable.
 The deeper qualities or Gunas of foods and ways of preparing foods determine how good they will be for long-term health.

-The tools that Ayurveda uses to distinguish between everyday foods versus special treats are simpler than you might think.
+The tools that Ayurveda uses to distinguish between everyday foods and special treats are simpler than you might think.
 These guidelines are healthy for everybody, regardless of dosha or disorder.

-The Ayurveda Diet: What You Can (And Can’t) Eat
+The Ayurvedic Diet: What You Can (And Can’t) Eat

-- Moist food (not too dry, including liquid, and oil moisture).
+5. Moist food (not too dry, including liquid and oil moisture).

 Foods that are mild and satisfying in taste are your staples, like grains, beans, and roots.
-The nourishing and nurturing qualities of these foods are inherent in foods due to the predominance of earth and water elements in them.
+The nourishing and nurturing qualities of these foods are inherent in foods due to the predominance of earth and water elements.

 These ‘staples’ should make up 2/3 of what you eat.
 The remaining 1/3 is up to you: veggies, meats, sauces, spices, treats, fruits, and dairy.